dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 #### Utilize Generic Policies

-Dapr Resiliency also lets you define policies that can have a broader scope than the standard ones defined above.
-This is done through the usage of keywords that let Dapr know when to apply the given policy.
-There are 3 base policies:
+In resiliency you can set default policies, which can have a broader scope.
+This is done through reserved keywords that let Dapr know when to apply the given policy.
+There are 3 default policies types:

 - DefaultRetryPolicy
 - DefaultTimeoutPolicy